 Southwest Connecticut Reliability Project

-Construction on a new transmission line and substation upgrades in southwest Connecticut will begin in December 2017.
+Construction on a new transmission line and substation upgrades in southwest Connecticut began in December 2017.

 The new line will extend 3.4 miles, crossing through the towns of Bethel, Danbury, and Brookfield, Conn.
 The line will be located entirely within Eversource’s existing transmission line right of way from Plumtree Substation (near Walnut Hill Road in Bethel) to an area near Park Ridge Road in Brookfield.